kartverket/skiperator/README.md

   accessPolicy:
     inbound:
+      # The rules list specifies a list of applications.
+When no namespace is
+      # specified it refers to an app in the current namespace.
+For apps in
+      # other namespaces, namespace is required.
+Alternately you can define
+      # namespacesByLabel as a value-map of namespace labels.
+If both
+      # namespace and namespacesByLabel are defined for an application,
+      # namespacesByLabel is ignored
       rules:
         - application: other-app
         - application: third-app
           namespace: other-namespace
+        - application: fourth-app
+          namespacesByLabel:
+            somelabel: somevalue
+            anotherlabel: anothervalue
+    # outbound specifies egress rules.
+Which apps on the cluster and the
+    # internet are the Application allowed to send requests to?
+Alternately
+    # you can define namespacesByLabel as a value-map of namespace labels.
+    # If both namespace and namespacesByLabel are defined for an application,
+    # namespacesByLabel is ignored
     outbound:
       rules:
+        - application: some-app
+          namespacesByLabel:
+            somelabel: somevalue
         - application: other-app
       external:
         - host: nrk.no